ijt/mempig/README.md

 Does mempig get killed?
 Not on my box.
 Does the system slow to a crawl or lock up completely?
 The fan runs, but it's fine.
 If mempig is running in a container, does the container crash?
-It sure does.
+It sure does, beyond 2G.

 On my MacBook Pro with 16G of memory, it works fine to ask for 8G:
 ```